-About 4000 years ago the first spoke wheel chariots appear.
-Used to carry troops into battle and as mobile archery platforms, this new warfare spread across Europe and Asia and the horse’s place in battle was sealed.
-Best known as the mode of transport for the Egyptian and Hittite armies, and later the early British, the peak of chariot warfare can be seen as the Battle of Kadesh in 1274 BC.
-Some 5000 or more chariots lined up as the Hittites who controlled much of what is now Turkey, the Syrian Coast and Lebanon, fought the Egyptian armies who has spread beyond what is now Egypt and controlled modern day Israel and Palestine.
+About 4000 years ago, the first spoke wheel chariots appeared, revolutionising warfare.
+These chariots carried troops into battle and served as mobile archery platforms.
+This innovation spread across Europe and Asia, establishing the horse’s vital role in battle.
+Known primarily as the transport means for Egyptian and Hittite armies, chariot warfare reached its zenith at the Battle of Kadesh in 1274 BC.
+Here, thousands of chariots lined the battlefield as the Hittites met the Egyptians, who controlled regions of modern-day Turkey, Syria, Lebanon, Israel, and Palestine.

 Cannon to right of them,